Internet Speed Test Canada

 How fast should my internet be for work from home?

-For video conferencing (Zoom, Teams, etc.):
+For video conferencing (Zoom, Teams, Google Meet):

 • Minimum: 25 Mbps down / 5 Mbps up (for one person)